 Teach your child how to prevent the spread of hepatitis B to others.
 Take precautions to avoid exposing yourself to your child’s hepatitis B.

-Contact your doctor if your child:
+Contact the healthcare provider if your child:

 Has signs of dehydration: decreased urination; very dark urine; dry mouth; refusal to drink fluids; no tears when crying